YourGameSpace/docs/tubetils/cachecontainer.md

 ## Getting values from a Cache-Container

 Getting values stored in a Cache-Container is just as easy as adding them.
 Values are stored per data type with a name and can thus be identified with it later at any time.
-To get stored values, the `cacheContainer#get(DataType.class, "CacheValueNameExample");` method will be used.
+To get stored values, the `cacheContainer#get(DataType.class, "CacheValueNameExample")` method will be used.

 In the following example, we send a message to the player that connects to the server using the PlayerJoinEvent.
 Here we refer to the string value named `StringCacheValueNameExample` which was added in the previous example: